 Each Budget Holder is required to participate in the budgeting process for the forthcoming financial year as required by the Bursar.
-The Budget Holder is required to submit income and expenditure plans to the Bursar (copied to the College Accountant) in accordance with the budget timetable as approved from time to time.
+The Budget Holder is required to submit income and expenditure plans to the Finance Office in accordance with the budget timetable as approved from time to time.
+The Finance team will collate the budget requests and submit to the Bursar.